Skip to Main Content

 In the event you lose or forget your badge, you may visit the Help Desk located in the North Lobby, however, wait times may be extensive.

-What if I need help with my registration?
+What if I don't receive my badge or need help with my registration?

 White lanyard with blank ID badge on purple backgroundMA state icon